isomerpages/moe-kranjipri/index.md

         - title: Voices of Our Alumni
           description: ""
           url: /Voices-of-our-alumni/
-      subtitle: EMPOWERING KRANJIANS FOR THE FUTURE
+      title: EMPOWERING KRANJIANS FOR THE FUTURE
   - infopic:
       title: Every Kranjian Matters and Deserves the Best!
       description: “We value every student Every student wants to succeed  All can